 At a Glance:

-Tim Callahan is an author and award-winning journalist.
+Tim Callahan is an author and journalist.
+He has won 16 statewide press awards from the South Carolina Press Association.

-He just finished a novel on the media and government, "Death of the First Lady."
+He has written an e-book novel on the media and government, "DEATH OF THE FIRST LADY."
 It entertains as well as teaches journalism ethics and Christian apologetics (witnessing).
-The book is the first in the Defenders of the Faith series.
-It is available on Kindle now.
-You can sample the first six chapters for free and its sells for only $2.99.
+The book is available on Amazon and Apple Books.

-A former college and semiprofessional baseball player, who appeared in Sports Illustrated and coached for MLB in Ireland, Callahan is still a baseball fanatic - go Red Sox - and reads two novels a week to learn the ropes.
+A former college and semiprofessional baseball player, he appeared in Sports Illustrated's Faces in the Crowd in 1976 and coached pitchers for Major League Baseball International in Ireland in 2003.
+Callahan is still a baseball fanatic - go Red Sox.

-Feel free to write me your thoughts, or to be put on a book alert e-mail list, at firstname.lastname@example.org
+Feel free to write me your comments, suggestions, or questions: email@example.com